The Rake

 The Rake is a British bimonthly men's magazine that focuses on luxury fashion, culture, and style.
 It was founded in 2008 by Wei Koh, a Singapore-based entrepreneur and publisher.

 History

-The Rake magazine was founded in 2008 by Wei Koh, building on his earlier success with Revolution magazine.
-Launched in 2005 in Singapore, Revolution was conceived as a publication focused on high-end watches and luxury goods.
-It set itself apart by blending technical detail with a modern aesthetic and was published in several languages across international editions.
+Launched in 2008 in Singapore, The Rake was conceived as a publication focused on high-end watches and luxury goods.
+The magazine was published in several languages across international editions.

-During the 2008 financial crisis, The Rake was introduced to address a gap in the market for a men's lifestyle publication emphasising classic style, timeless elegance, and artisanal craftsmanship.
-It aimed to cater to an audience that valued enduring quality over overt displays of wealth, drawing inspiration from historical figures renowned for their refined taste.
+During the 2008 financial crisis, The Rake was launched in response to what its founder saw as a lack of men's lifestyle publications focused on classic style and craftsmanship.

 Initially based in Singapore, it is now based in London.
-The Rake's editor is Tom Chamberlin.
+The editor of The Rake is Tom Chamberlin.